Skip to main content

 • “First up, the common but still terrible max volume music with no way to change it until you get past the character creator and into the game.”

-The game's stability is significantly hindered by numerous technical glitches and bugs, leading to lag, frequent disconnects, and the need to restart the game.
-Players have reported having to repeat quests due to these issues, which detracts from the overall gameplay experience.
+The game's stability is significantly hindered by numerous technical glitches and bugs, leading to lag, frequent errors, and disconnections that often require players to restart.
+Many users report having to replay quests due to these issues, which detracts from the overall gameplay experience.

 • “Buggy, laggy, and there have been times when I was forced to complete the same quest more than once on multiple occasions.”